-Why I Decided to Leave Senegal Early
+Why I Decided to Stop Teaching English in Senegal and Leave Early

-Why I Decided to Leave Senegal Early
+Why I Decided to Stop Teaching English in Senegal and Leave Early

 *Disclaimer: I had a very unique experience to say the least & my experience does not reflect the average life in Senegal.*